NeroKazama/Nero-framework/README.md

 # Nero-framework

-Just Started to created my own mini framework to understand php in deep level.
+Just Started to created my own mini framework to better understand php in deep level.

 Autoload is working and created a routing system for MVC pattern.